NiklasTiede/imdb-clone/README.md

 Email verification is turned off by default, so you can easily register the first User which will also have admin permissions.
-Just go into [Authentication.http](src/main/resources/api-calls/Authentication.http) and make a registration post request:
+Just go into [Authentication.http](src/main/resources/api-calls/Authentication.http) and make a registration post request.

 ```shell
 POST {{protocol}}{{host}}:{{port}}/api/auth/registration